-5.20 Tax Liability on Non-Monetary Perks Borne by The Employer perquisites himself without deducting any TDS from the salary of the employee.
+5.20 Tax Liability on Non-Monetary Perks Borne by The Employer

+The employer may, at his option, opt to pay tax on non-monetary perquisites rendered and enjoyed by his employees.
+The employer may, at its option, make payment of the tax on such perquisites himself without deducting any TDS from the salary of the employee.
 However, the employer will have to pay the tax at the time when such tax was otherwise deductible i.e. at the time of payment of income chargeable under the head salaries to the employee.